 Original articles (3,000−7,000 words) are original contributions following theoretical and conceptual innovation, development of theories and concepts, methodological perspectives, and rigorous empirical analysis.

-Research notes (2,000−3,000 words) offer a novel contribution to our understanding of customs and border management.
-This can include the presentation and discussion of new or updated datasets, the introduction of new data, policy debate, analyses that challenge conventional wisdom, novel theoretical or conceptual insights, as well as practical applications, case studies, issues and solutions.
+Research/practice notes (2,000−5,000 words) offer a novel contribution to our understanding of, and provide opportunities for practitioners and experts to reflect on, and analyse, the actual practice in the field of customs, border management, international trade and supply chain management.
+These can include the presentation and discussion of new or updated datasets, the introduction of new data, policy debate, analyses that challenge conventional understanding, novel theoretical or conceptual insights, as well as practical applications, case studies, issues and solutions.

-This category includes various types of contributions (300−1,000 words) such as reviews of books, publications, systems and practices.
+This category includes various types of contributions (500−2,000 words) such as reviews of books and other publications, databases, systems and practices.

 Letters to Editor